saulmaldonado/docker-minecraft-bedrock-server/README.md

 - `GID` (default derived from `/data` owner) : can be set to a specific group ID to run the bedrock server process
 - `PACKAGE_BACKUP_KEEP` (`2`) : how many package backups to keep
+- `WORLD` : Specify a URL or path to a ZIP file containing an archvied world.
+File will be downloaded, unzipped, and the subdirectory containing `level.dat` will be moved to `/data/world/$LEVEL_NAME` where `$LEVEL_NAME` defaults to `'Bedrock level'` `WORLD` can also be a specified path to a directory where the contents of the directory will be copied over to `/data/world/$LEVEL_NAME`.
+NOTE: If the archive contains more than one level.dat, then the one to select can be picked with `WORLD_INDEX`, which defaults to 1.

 ### Server Properties